alanhwu/SaveStates/README.md

 that returns the contents of the webpage.
 Of note is the `Link` XML tag, which allows for redirects between pages using the aforementioned `/` file tree schema for organizing the webpages.

+### `databases/`
+Contains the databases---will contain separate files to store information about the user and about various games.

+### `servers/`
+This folder contains the source files for handling database querying, appending, among other things.
+Currently only houses `login.js`, which handles querying the `databases/user_info.db` database for login information.

 ### `public/`
 As far as I can tell, this folder just contains resources that may be used by